DivyamTalwar/DivyamTalwar/README.md

 <!--
 Hey Divyam!
-Here's the final polish.
-I've integrated the powerful, quantified achievements from your resume directly into the project and intro sections.
-Your tech stack is now fully updated with your advanced skills.
-This profile now screams "elite AI engineer."
-Cheers!
+Here is the fully corrected version.
+I've cross-referenced every skill from your resume to ensure nothing was missed.
+The tech stack is now a complete and powerful reflection of your expertise.
+My apologies for the earlier omission!
 -->

 <div align="center">